List of Phineas and Ferb episodes

 Phineas and Ferb is an American animated musical-comedy television series created by Dan Povenmire and Jeff "Swampy" Marsh for Disney Channel and Disney XD.
-The program follows Phineas Flynn and his stepbrother Ferb Fletcher during summer vacation.
-Every day, the boys embark on a grand new project, which annoys their controlling older sister Candace, who frequently tries to reveal their shenanigans to her and Phineas' mother, Linda Flynn-Fletcher, and less frequently to Ferb's father, Lawrence Fletcher.
+The series follows Phineas Flynn and his stepbrother Ferb Fletcher during summer vacation.
+Every day, the boys embark on a grand new project, which annoys their controlling older sister, Candace, who frequently tries to reveal their shenanigans to her and Phineas' mother, Linda Flynn-Fletcher.
+The series also follows the titular stepbrother's pet platypus Perry, a secret agent who's sole mission is to prevent his evil arch-nemesis Dr. Heinz Doofenshmirtz from taking over the Tri-state area.

-Two episodes premiered as previews of the series on August 17, 2007 and September 28, 2007, and the series officially premiered on February 1, 2008.
-Episodes would premiere on either Disney Channel or Disney XD, and the show originally concluded on June 12, 2015.
-On January 13, 2023, Disney Branded Television announced at the Television Critics Association that the show would be revived with two seasons, containing a combined total of 40 episodes.
+Two episodes—"Rollercoaster" and "Lawn Gnome Beach Party of Terror"—were previewed on August 17 and September 28, 2007, respectively.
+The series officially premiered on February 1, 2008.
+Episodes would premiere on Disney Channel or Disney XD, and the series originally concluded on June 12, 2015.
+On January 13, 2023, Disney Branded Television announced at the Television Critics Association press tour that the series would be revived with two new seasons comprising 40 episodes.
+The first season of the revival premiered on Disney Channel on June 5, 2025, and on Disney+ the following day, June 6, 2025.